learn-co-curriculum/dsc-statistical-modeling/README.md

 Here is how we perform validation, in its simplest form:

-* Split the data into two parts with a 70/30, 80/20 or s similar split
+* Split the data into two parts with a 70/30, 80/20 or a similar split

 * Use the larger part for training so the model learns from it.
-This set of data is normally called the **training Data**
+This set of data is normally called the **Training Data**

 * Use the smaller part for testing the model.
 This is data is not being used during the model learning process and used only for testing the performance of a learned model.
-This dataset is called as the **testing Data**
+This dataset is called as the **Testing Data**

 This setup looks like as shown below:
 <img src="./images/new_train_test_sets.png" width="600">